-Plastic pollution is definitely an important topic of our times.
+Plastic pollution is an important topic of our times.
 More and more evidence is showing us there is need to change our habits.
 It is difficult to know where to start.
-Tackling this problem that effects each and every one of us will require action from everyone.
+Tackling this problem, that affects each and every one of us, will require action from us all.

-Many of us are already looking for ways to reduce our own impacts, from remembering to take our reusable bags to the shops, to collecting litter from our local beach, park or stream.
+Many of us are already looking for ways to reduce our own plastic use, from remembering to take our reusable bags to the shops, to collecting litter from our local beach, park or stream.

 The question we want to answer for you is how can your school become a Plastic Free School?

 What Is Plastic Free Schools?